-\$5 copayment for each primary care doctor office visit for Medicare-covered services.
+\$60 copayment for each primary care doctor office visit for Medicare-covered services.

-\$50 copayment for each specialist visit for Medicare-covered services
+\$60 copayment for each specialist visit for Medicare-covered services

-Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when you get these Services that are covered for you services Physician/Practitioner services, including doctor's office See "Outpatient surgery, visits (continued) including services provided at hospital Telehealth services for diagnosis, evaluation, and outpatient facilities and treatment of mental health disorders if: ambulatory surgical You have an in-person visit within 6 months prior centers" earlier in this to your first telehealth visit chart for any applicable You have an in-person visit every 12 months copayments or while receiving these telehealth services coinsurance amounts for Exceptions can be made to the above for certain ambulatory surgical circumstances center visits or in a Telehealth services for mental health visits provided by hospital outpatient Rural Health Clinics and Federally Qualified Health setting.
-Centers • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and o The check-in isn't related to an office visit in the past 7 days and o The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and o The evaluation isn't related to an office visit in the past 7 days and
+102 Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when you get these Services that are covered for you services Physician/Practitioner services, including doctor's office See "Outpatient surgery, including services visits (continued) provided at hospital Telehealth services for diagnosis, evaluation, and outpatient facilities and treatment of mental health disorders if: ambulatory surgical o You have an in-person visit within 6 months prior to centers" earlier in this your first telehealth visit chart for any applicable You have an in-person visit every 12 months while copayments or receiving these telehealth services coinsurance amounts for Exceptions can be made to the above for certain ambulatory surgical circumstances center visits or in a Telehealth services for mental health visits provided by hospital outpatient Rural Health Clinics and Federally Qualified Health setting.
+Centers • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and

-The evaluation doesn't lead to an office visit within 24 hours or the soonest available phone, internet, or electronic health record appointment surgery
+- The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and - o The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery